 Citrus trees like Meyer lemons and kumquats brighten your home with evergreen leaves and provide a harvest of juicy fruits.
 However, these plants need a bit of help to stay healthy.
-All types of indoor citrus trees are heavy feeders, so you’ll need to regularly apply fertilizer along with providing them with ample light.
-In this guide, we’re going to provide you with all you need to know about how to fertilize indoor citrus trees properly.
+All types of indoor citrus trees are heavy feeders, so you’ll need to apply fertilizer regularly along with providing them with ample light.
+In this guide, I’ll run through everything you need to know about how to fertilize indoor citrus trees properly.

 - Fertilizing Indoor Citrus Trees – The Essentials

 - Why Fertilizer is Important for Citrus Trees